Give Valentine's Day flowers some TLC for flor-amore

 Floral preservatives usually contain food, mostly in the form of sugar, along with a material to reduce the pH of the water, such as citric acid.
 The latter is helpful since bacteria tend to multiply more slowly in slightly acidic solutions.
 Additionally, preservatives contain a bactericide to further slow the growth of bacteria.
 Finally, a wetting agent is added to reduce the surface tension of the water.
 This allows the water to more easily travel through the xylem.

 Commercial preservatives are convenient, but homemade solutions work equally well.
-Trinklein’s solution uses lemon-lime soda to provide sugar and acid.
+Trinklein’s recipe uses lemon-lime soda to provide sugar and make the solution more acidic.
 Mouthwash provides the needed bactericide and dishwashing liquid serves as a wetting agent.

 DAVID TRINKLEIN’S 'ELIXIR OF YOUTH' FOR CUT FLOWERS